Doenet/DoenetML/packages/vscode-extension/README.md

 If you change the extension source code, rebuild that part of the extension via `npm run build:language-server`, `npm run build:extension`, or `npm run build:preview-window`.
 Then either restart the vscode debug process or press the "refresh" button for the currently running process.

+#### Packaging the extension

+-   Make sure the `vsce` is installed (`npm install --global @vscode/vsce`)
+-   Update version numbers in `package.json` and `extension/package.json`
+-   Rebuild all sources with `npm run build`
+-   Run `npm run package`
+-   You should then have a new `doenet-vscode-extension-???.vsix` file that you can upload to the vscode extensions store